RaffaelCH/GrandFileNavigator/README.md

 See `vsc-extension-quickstart.md` for running and debugging the extension.

+For debugging webviews specifically, use the `Developer: Toggle Developer Tools` command to inspect and debug any webviews.

+For more details, see https://code.visualstudio.com/api/extension-guides/webview

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.